 - 6.5 Copies of all official orders placed are retained on the financial management system. - 6.6 The School Business Manager shall ensure that an up to date list of names and specimen signatures of all budget holders is retained for reference as required. - 6.7 On receipt of the order requisition, the Finance Officer will determine that the appropriate budget has sufficient funds to meet the cost of the order before raising the purchase order. - 6.8 Goods and services received should be checked against the original order by the Finance Officer or Receptionist and a note made of any discrepancies.
-All discrepancies should be recorded on the financial management system. - 6.9 All invoices should be sent to the Finance Officer or emailed to finance@bluecoatacademy.org.
-They will be checked against the original purchase order for accuracy.
-All invoices are authorised on the financial management system either by the Principal or School Business Manager before payment can be made to the supplier. - 6.10 The Finance Officer will ensure that invoices are paid within the supplier's payment terms unless a delay has been agreed within the supplier where there are queries on the charge being made. - 6.11 In order to ensure the Academy is tax compliant it will check the employment status of a worker or an individual it engages for specific purposes before embarking on their services.
+All discrepancies should be recorded on the financial management system. - 6.9 All invoices should be sent to the Finance Officer or emailed to finance@bluecoatacademy.org. - 6.10 Suppliers have been notified of our No PO No Pay Policy and the need to add our purchase order number to the invoice to enable it to be matched. - 6.11 Invoices will be checked against the original purchase order for accuracy.
+All invoices are authorised on the financial management system either by the Principal or School Business Manager before payment can be made to the supplier. - 6.12 The Finance Officer will ensure that invoices are paid within the supplier's payment terms unless a delay has been agreed within the supplier where there are queries on the charge being made.